 Definition of four of a kind

 A four of a kind is also called a "quad" in English.
-In French, it is called a square.
-A square is a hand that is characterized by having 4 cards of the same denomination.
-If you have JJ on JJAAT, you have a four of a kind.
+In French, it is called a carré.
+A four of a kind is a hand that is characterized by having four cards of the same denomination.
+If you have JJ over JJAAT, you have a four of a kind.
 This hand is extremely strong.
 It beats a full hand, but loses to a straight flush.
-If you have a pair in your hand, you will hit a four of a kind to flop 0.24% of the time so yes, when that happens, it's quite an event!
+If you have a pair in your hand, you will hit a four of a kind on the flop 0.24% of the time, so yes, when it happens, it's quite an event!

 Four of a kind and badbeat jackpot

-If your poker room offers an badbeat jackpot, chances are that the minimum hand to qualify is a four of a kind.
-It can be a 2-of-a-Kind hand, sometimes an 8-of-a-Kind or a Jacks hand, depending on the room.
+If your poker room offers a badbeat jackpot, chances are that the minimum hand to qualify is a four of a kind.
+It can be a four of two, sometimes a four of eight or jacks, depending on the room.
 The badbeat jackpot is a progressive jackpot that is hit when a player loses a hand with a four of a kind or better using both cards in hand.
-If the minimum qualifying hand is a 4-of-a-Kind 8, you will have to lose with a 4-of-a-Kind 8 to hit 50% of the progressive jackpot.
-The player who wins the hand will receive 25% of the progressive jackpot and the other 25% will be distributed equally among the players present at the table for that hand (you must have received 2 cards before the flop).
+If the minimum qualifying hand is a Four of 8, you must lose with a Four of 8 to receive 50% of the progressive jackpot.
+The player who wins the hand will receive 25% of the progressive jackpot and the other 25% will be distributed equally among the players at the table during that hand (you must be dealt 2 cards before the flop).